tormol/space_tennis/README.md

 of the velocity of the racket when it hits it.
 A new round is started when somebody misses, and the loser starts with the ball attached to his racket.
-Move your racket with the mouse, and click to start the round when you have the ball.
+Move your racket with the mouse or arrow keys, and click any mouse button or press space or enter to start the round when you have the ball.
-Pause the game when the ball is in motion by clicking, click again to unpause.
+Clicking or pressing enter or space when the ball is moving will pause or un-pause the game.

 ## Compiling